KIUG 2025: South Sudan's Akot Finds Her Footing With SRM University's Basketball Team

 But her father's death in 2020 due to COVID-19 once again derailed her plans, and it was then that her elder sister motivated her to apply for scholarship programs abroad to pursue her dreams.

-Akot aims to use her playing experience in India as a Launchpad to make it to the South Sudan National team and is confident that her three-year stay in Chennai would enrich her not only as a player but as an individual.
+Akot aims to use her playing experience in India as a launchpad to make it to the South Sudan National team and is confident that her three-year stay in Chennai would enrich her not only as a player but also as an individual.

 Legal Disclaimer: